globalizejs/globalize/README.md

 Whatever your mechanism, it is likely that you will have to correlate the user's preferences with the list of cultures supported in the app.
-This function allows you to select the best match given the culture scripts that you have included and to set the jQuery.global.culture property to the culture which the user prefers.
+This function allows you to select the best match given the culture scripts that you have included and to set the Globalize.culture property to the culture which the user prefers.
 </p>
 <p>